Life in the UK Test: Before You Book

 3. Your photo may be taken (for security purposes)

-5. You'll be shown to your test terminal
+5. You'll be shown to your terminal

 • Mobile phones